Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesTokens.md

  ]
 ```

-- In Payeezy, tokenization of a card, without payment, would be completed via the zero dollar pre-authorization functionality.
+In Payeezy, tokenization of a card, without payment, would be completed via the zero dollar pre-authorization functionality.
 In Commerce Hub, merchants can use the /payment-vas/v1/tokens endpoint to tokenize a card without payment.
 See [Tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) for additional information.

 ---

-**Non-standard Use Cases**
+**Non-happy Path Token Usage**

-- The merchant can prevent the token from being created and override the automated behavior by including the createToken element in the request with a value of false.
+The merchant can prevent the token from being created and override the automated behavior by including the createToken element in the request with a value of false.

-- If the transacting MID is not configured for the Tokenization Payment Type and a request contains the creatToken element with a value of true, Commerce Hub will respond with a 249 error code:
+If the transacting MID is not configured for the Tokenization Payment Type and a request contains the creatToken element with a value of true, Commerce Hub will respond with a 249 error code:

 ```json